 - A confirmation message will be displayed with a transaction ID and EVC code.
 Click on the green button to download the attachment.
 This is for your record only.
 No further action is required.

 The return of income must be furnished in Form No. ITR-7 and verified in the prescribed manner containing all the prescribed particulars.
 Such return of income must be furnished by the representative assesse within the time prescribed under section 139(1) electronically under digital signature or otherwise.

-The due date of filing of return shall be 30th October (as amended by Finance Act 2020, earlier it was 30th September) of the assessment year as where the income of a charitable trust, before claiming exemption under section 11 to 12 exceeds the maximum amount chargeable to tax, its accounts are required to be audited.
-If it does not wish to take exemption under sections 11 and 12 then the due date shall be 31st July of the assessment year.
+The due date of filing of return shall be 31st October (for AY 2021-22 the dates has been extended to 30th November, 2021) of the assessment year as where the income of a charitable trust, before claiming exemption under section 11 to 12 exceeds the maximum amount chargeable to tax i.e. Rs 250,000, its accounts are required to be audited.
+If it does not wish to take exemption under sections 11 and 12 then the due date shall be 31st July (for the AY 2021-22 the date has been extended to 30th September, 2021) of the assessment year.

-If an organisation having furnished a return, discovers any omission or any wrong statement in its return, organisation may furnish a revised return at any time before the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.
+If an organisation having furnished a return, discovers any omission or any wrong statement in its return, organisation may furnish a revised return at any time before the 31st day of December of the relevant assessment year or before the completion of the assessment, whichever is earlier.